 The spirit of the business meetings held by men and women sipping on their wine and discussing the thriving 60’s Lebanese economy still lingers on the pink stone building.

-This pink building still hides the scandals of Beirut’s elites and the memories of Brigitte Bardot and Elizabeth Taylor’s holidays at the St. Georges and the memories of Richard Burton’s swimming days in the Mediterranean.
+This pink building still hides the scandals of Beirut’s elites and the memories of Brigitte Bardot and Elizabeth Taylor’s holidays at St. Georges and the memories of Richard Burton’s swimming days in the Mediterranean.

 St. Georges Hotel is located right in the heart of Beirut Marina, glaring at the most famous hotel to still be functioning: Phoenicia Hotel.
 Both hotels were present before and during the 1975 Lebanese Civil War, with one being able to survive and flourish.